Skip to main content

 Kameleoon uses two types of CSS selector paths:

-- If Kameleoon finds an ID for the selected element: That element will be used by default to identify the element when the page loads, and Kameleoon will apply the changes to it.
+• If Kameleoon finds an ID for the selected element: Kameleoon uses the ID by default to identify the element when the page loads and applies the changes.

-- If Kameleoon doesn't find an ID for the selected element: Kameleoon will create a combinator selector from the closest parent element that has an ID.
-For instance, if your product name element doesn't have an ID but the header does, Kameleoon will create a unique path from the header element to the product name.
+• If Kameleoon doesn't find an ID for the selected element: Kameleoon creates a combinator selector from the closest parent element that has an ID.
+For instance, if a product name element lacks an ID but the header has an ID, Kameleoon creates a unique path from the header element to the product name.

 What causes issues?

 In general, IDs assigned to elements on single-page applications are generated dynamically, meaning their values and selector paths continuously change.
-However, Kameleoon can follow these changes.
-To activate this option, you must set your own method of selecting an element on a page by indicating a custom attribute.
+However, Kameleoon can track these changes.
+To activate the tracking option, you must set an element selection method on a page by indicating a custom attribute.
 To do so:

-- Under Set a custom attribute (optional) define your desired custom attribute (for example,
+5. Under Set a custom attribute (optional) define your desired custom attribute (for example, data-id, data-qa).

 The selector path used does not allow for the precise selection of an element